Discover Your Next Adventure

 4.Rabies Vaccination & Testing

 A rabies vaccination followed by a Rabies Neutralising Antibody Titre Test (RNATT) is required.
-The RNATT must be done at least 180 days before entry into Australia.

 5.Import Permit

 You must obtain an import permit from the Australian Department of Agriculture, Water and the Environment.
-Apply at least 42 days before travel.

 6.Additional Treatments